Libyan Arab Airlines Flight 114: Timeline

-LN 114 was an international scheduled Tripoli–Benghazi–Cairo passenger service operated with a Boeing 727–224, registration 5A-DAH.
-There was a crew of nine on board the aircraft.
-Five crew members were French, including the pilot-in-command, 42-year-old Jacques Bourges.
-The crew were contracted to Air France and Libyan Arab Airlines.
-After a brief stop in Benghazi, the aircraft continued to Cairo with 113 people on board.
+Libyan Arab Airlines Flight 114 was an international scheduled Tripoli–Benghazi–Cairo passenger service operated with a Boeing 727–224.
+After a brief stop in Benghazi, the aircraft departed the city at 10:40 GMT and continued to Cairo with 113 people on board.
 Most of the passengers were Arabs but there were two Germans and an American on board.

 Normally, the Benghazi–Cairo route was flown eastwards along the Libyan coast until reaching the city of Sidi Barrani in Egypt, where the airway turned inland to the VHF omnidirectional range (VOR) and non-directional beacon (NDB) area located west of Lake Qarun.
 The entry to the Cairo terminal area was made on a north-easterly heading over a 71 NM long path that separated Lake Qarun from the Cairo VOR.
-At 13:45 the Cairo traffic control (CTC) saw the aircraft approaching from the west.
+At 13:45, the Cairo traffic control (CTC) saw the aircraft approaching from the west.
 Permission was granted to land on runway 23.
 CTC surprisingly saw the Boeing heading eastward towards the Suez Canal at 13:50.
 Evidence from both the recovered Boeing 727 voice recorders and the Israeli authorities' flight data recorder later showed that the Libyan aircraft was likely off course when it reported its position over Qarun, probably due to strong westerly upper-level winds associated with a low level sandstorm.
 The crew was forced to rely on instrument navigation because of this sandstorm.
 Both instrument and navigational error caused the aircraft to go off course, entering Israeli-controlled airspace over the Sinai Peninsula.
-By this time the aircraft had been lost by the Egyptian air traffic control.
+By this time, the aircraft had been lost by the Egyptian air traffic control.
 The crew believed they were close to the destination airport and started a descent.